hirusha-adi/informaticc-blog/blog/2025-10-26-linux-basics/index.md

 Just above the kernel sits device drivers.
 These are small programs that tell the kernel how to talk to your specific hardware, like graphic cards, wifi adapaters and what not.
 In Linux, many drivers are built directly into the kernel or distributed as loadable kernel modules (LKMs) that can be dynamically added or removed (sometimes at runtime, without requiring restarts).

+### Graphics Drivers

-One commonly talked-about topic related to drivers in Linux is the graphics drivers for NVIDIA and AMD GPUs.
+One commonly talked about topic related to drivers in Linux is the graphics drivers for NVIDIA and AMD GPUs.
 If your GPU is AMD, the built-in drivers should have you covered.

-Historically, AMD's Linux driver support wasn't always great.
+Back in the day, AMD's Linux driver support wasn't always great.
 Years ago, AMD provided a closed-source driver called `fglrx`, which was often buggy and hard to maintain.
 Eventually, AMD realized that open collaboration with the Linux community was the best way to go.
 Therefore, they open-sourced large parts of their driver stack, and today the `AMDGPU` driver (maintained directly in the Linux kernel) and Mesa's open-source 3D stack deliver fantastic performance.
 As a result of this, if you own an AMD GPU, most modern distributions should support it out of the box without you having to install anything.
 It will just work!

 If you have an NVIDIA GPU, your life gets a little complicated.
 You have two options:
 1. The proprietary NVIDIA driver provided by NVIDIA themselves.
 2. The Nouveau open-source driver, maintained by the Linux community.

-If you just want to get on with life, you should consider using the proprietary driver over the open source one.
-If you have ethical/freedom-related reasons, use the open source driver.
-If you are new to linux and you want to use your hardware to the fullest potential, use the propriatry driver (like I do).
-The latest versions are very identical but the propriatary version still tends to perform better and will give you access to all the features of your GPU.
+If you just want to get on with life, you should consider using the proprietary driver over the open-source one.
+If you have ethical or freedom-related reasons, use the open-source driver.
+But if you're new to Linux and you want to use your hardware to its fullest potential, use the proprietary driver (like I do).
+While the latest versions of Nouveau and the proprietary driver might seem similar, the proprietary driver still tends to perform better and gives you access to all the advanced features of your GPU like CUDA, NVENC and full 3D acceleration.

-Nvidia has refused to make their driver open source multiple times.
-The situation with Nvidia and linux is too bad that Linus Trovalds himself said "Fuck You Nvidia".
+NVIDIA has refused to fully open-source their driver stack multiple times, and this has long been a pain in the pass in the Linux community.
+The situation between NVIDIA and Linux has been so frustrating that Linus Torvalds himself once famously said, "Fuck you, NVIDIA".
 This video can be found [here](https://youtu.be/iYWzMvlj2RQ).

+### Wi-Fi Adapters

+Another commonly talked about area is WiFi adapters.
+Most of them should work out of the box with the generic drivers included in the Linux kernel.
+Modern distros ship with a wide range of wireless drivers pre installed, so in many cases your Wi-Fi will just work out of the box.

+If it doesn't, your next step is to check whether there's a package available for your adapter (we'll talk more about packages later).
+Many vendors and community maintainers publish driver packages that can be installed directly using your distro's package manager.
+They are usually named like `broadcom-wl` or `rtl8821ce-dkms` and so on.

+If you can't find an official package, try searching online (especially on GitHub) to see if someone from the community has written or ported a driver for your chipset.
+If you find one, you can usually compile it from source and pray for it to work.

+If you've tried all that and still can't get it to work, just give up at this point.
+Buy a new WiFi adapter that supports linux out the box to use